AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learner-home-page.md

 ![](assets/new-course-card.jpg)
 _New course card_

-For **LinkedIn** and **Go1** courses, the course cards will show the real publish dates from **LinkedIn** and **Go1**.
-You can also see these actual publish dates on the **User Interface**.
+For courses imported from **LinkedIn** and the **Go1** platform, the course cards will display the original publication dates from **LinkedIn** and **Go1**.
+You can also view these specific publication dates on the User Interface.

 ### Sidebar and search bar

 The sidebar is updated with new UI elements for a cleaner look.
-The new search bar has no search icon, giving it a more modern look.
+The new search bar has no search button, giving it a more cleaner look.
 Learners can type a keyword and press enter to start the search or select results that appear below the search bar.

 ![](assets/side-bar.png)
 _Sidebar and search bar_